-E.5.
-Which entities are a Nonprofit Organization's affiliates for purposes of the employee and revenue eligibility criteria?
-E.6.
-[Reserved.]
 E.7.
 [Reserved.]
-E.8.
+26 E.8.
 What does "significant operations in the United States" mean?
-E.9.
+26 E.9.
 Can a Nonprofit Organization that is a subsidiary of a foreign company qualify as an Eligible Borrower?
-E.10.
+26 E.10.
 Can an otherwise eligible Nonprofit Organization borrow if its affiliate has already borrowed under a Main Street Facility, the MLF, or the PMCCF?
-E.11.
+27 E.11.
 [Reserved.]
-E.12.
+28 E.12.
 [Reserved.]
-E.13.
-Are Eligible Lenders required to adopt any special compliance procedures to verify that a Borrower is not an "Ineligible Business" under 13 CFR 120.110(o)?27 E.14.
+28 E.13.
+Are Eligible Lenders required to adopt any special compliance procedures to verify that a Borrower is not an "Ineligible Business" under 13 CFR 120.110(o)?
+28 E.14.
 [Reserved.]
-E.15.
-How are "total expenses" and "average daily expenses" calculated for purposes of determining Nonprofit Organization eligibility?
-E.16.
-How is "non-donation revenues" calculated for purposes of determining whether a Nonprofit Organization has total non-donation revenues equal to or greater than 60% of expenses for the period from 2017 through 2019?27 E.17.
-Can a public hospital or a public college or university that is not recognized as tax-exempt under section 501(c)(3) of the IRC qualify as a Nonprofit Organization?
+28 E.15.
+How are "total expenses" and "average daily expenses" calculated for purposes of determinin Nonprofit Organization eligibility? - E.16.
+How is "non-donation revenues" calculated for purposes of determining whether a Nonprofit Organization has total non-donation revenues equal to or greater than 60% of expenses for the period from 2017 through 2019? he E.17.
+Can a public hospital or a public college or university that is not recognized as tax-exempt und section 501(c)(3) of the IRC qualify as a Nonprofit Organization?
 E.18.
 Is a hospital owned by governmental entities considered an Ineligible Business?
-E.19.
+30 E.19.
 How should a Nonprofit Organization calculate its non-donation revenues and expenses for the period from 2017 through 2019 if it does not have audited financial statements or annual receipts for fiscal year 2019 reported to the IRS?
-F. A pplication Process F.1.
+F. A application Process F.1.
 How can I apply for a Program loan?
 F.2.
-Is a Nonprofit Organization eligible to borrow if it receives a PPP loan or Economic Injury Disaster Ioan (EIDL)?
-F.3.
+Is a Nonprofit Organization eligible to borrow if it receives a PPP loan or Economic Injury Disas loan (EIDL)? ster F.3.
 Do Eligible Borrowers qualify automatically for a loan under the Program?
-F.4.
-Can an Eligible Borrower apply for a Main Street loan through multiple Eligible Lenders?31 G. Те erms and Conditions G.1.
+31 F.4.
+Can an Eligible Borrower apply for a Main Street loan through multiple Eligible Lenders?
+32 G. T erms and Conditions .
+32 G.1.
 How will adjusted 2019 EBIDA be calculated?
-G.2.
+32 G.2.
 How will "existing outstanding and undrawn available debt" be calculated?
+32 G.3.
+Why are Program loans based on LIBOR rather than SOFR?
+33 G.4.
+When do I need to start paying interest and principal on my loan?
+33 G.5.
+How will principal be amortized after the second year?
+33